How to Holistically Manage HPV

 - Yoni steam using nettle, calendula, and lavender

-- Warm castor oil pack on the abdomen – helps to increase your body’s immunity, raise t-cell response and kill cancer cells
+- A warm castor oil pack on the abdomen – helps to increase your body’s immunity, raise t-cell response, and kill cancer cells

 - Start a yoni egg practice with either a jade egg or rose quartz egg